doxeylab/domainfacts/README.md

 An interactive database for exploring our predictions is available at: https://domainfacts.uwaterloo.ca/

 ## Analyses and source code
-* All analysis scripts are available in /scripts/
+* Analysis scripts are available in /scripts/
 * Source code for the RShinyApp web-server is available in /server/

 ## Authors